1300 Olney Sandy Spring Rd.

 Dr. Jenny Krueger, an Olney native, obtained her Bachelors in Animal Science from the University of Maryland, College Park prior to beginning her veterinary career.
 She graduated from the Virginia Maryland Regional College of Veterinary Medicine in 2008.
-She practiced general medicine in the Gaithersburg and Westminster areas for six years before joining the Olney-Sandy Spring team three years ago.
+She practiced general medicine in the Gaithersburg and Westminster areas for six years before joining the Olney-Sandy Spring team in 2014.
 She looks forward to sharing her passion and offering her expertise in surgical dentistry, soft tissue and orthopedic surgery, ultrasound imaging, and internal medicine.

 Her background includes extensive experience repairing cruciate ligament (ACL) tears and luxating patellas as well as many specialty soft tissue surgical procedures.
 She has worked extensively with many rescue organizations including MCHS, FMCA, MAGDR and the D.C.
 Metro Transit Police dogs to provide affordable specialty surgeries as well as preventive care over the last several years.
 She received the Veterinarian of the Year Award from the Montgomery County Humane Society in 2010 for her efforts.

 Dr. Krueger resides in Olney, sharing her home with a vast menagerie that includes her husband, Josh - a history teacher at Sherwood High School, her spritely five year old daughter Arabella, her one and half year old energetic son Bodhi, and her dog Apollo - a one-eyed chihuahua- as well as her two cats -Iza and Durc.
 In her off time, she enjoys spending time with her human and animal family, reading, gardening, skiing, mountain and road biking, and any activity that gets her outdoors.